BIGBen99/Arduino_LM35DZ_Library/README.md

 ================================================================================
 LM35DZ(pin)
 Description
-A call to LM35DZ(pin) creates a new SoftwareSerial object.
+A call to LM35DZ(pin) creates a new LM35DZ object.

 Parameters
 pin: the analog pin (A0-A6) on which to reveive temperature information